-For the year ended December 31, 2020, net interest expense totaled \$0.5 million, an increase of \$0.2 million from the comparable period in 2019.
-We expect net interest expense to remain materially consistent with 2020 levels.
+For the year ended December 31, 2021, net interest expense totaled \$0.3 million, a decrease of \$0.2 million from the comparable period in 2020.
+We expect net interest expense to remain materially consistent with 2021 levels.

-(Benefit) Provision for Income Taxes
+Provision (Benefit) for Income Taxes

-For the year ended December 31, 2020, the provision for income taxes was a \$5.2 million benefit, compared to a \$0.3 million expense during the 2019 period.
-The decrease in income tax expense was primarily due to a lower effective tax rate which was caused by the release of a valuation allowance and recognition of a deferred tax asset during the current period.
-Excluding the impact of this current year discrete item, our estimated tax rate for the year was 9.6%.
+For the year ended December 31, 2021, the provision for income taxes was a \$3.4 million expense, compared to a \$5.2 million benefit during the 2020 period.
+The increase in income tax expense was primarily due to the release of a valuation allowance during the prior period.
+We expect tax expense to normalize at rates that approximate the federal and state statutory rates.